Julian-Mostbauer/Gartic_Phone_Bot/README.md

 # Garticphone Bot

 Draw an image from a png file in the game [Garticphone](https://garticphone.com/de).
-Currently made so that it creates a lobby for itself, but will be more configurable in the future.
+Currently made so that it creates a lobby for itself.

 Using selenium webdriver.